We want to see a society where everyone is treated equally. We're working to create a fairer, more socially inclusive world.

 Less, better, no plastic

-As part of Unilever’s global commitment to closing the loop on plastic, we’re contributing towards removing more than 100,000 tonnes of plastic from our packaging entirely by 2025 and ensuring that any plastic we do use is recyclable, reusable or compostable.
+As part of Unilever’s global commitment to closing the loop on plastic, we’re contributing towards the removal of over 100,000 tonnes of plastic from our packaging entirely by 2025 and ensuring that any plastic we do use is recyclable, reusable or compostable.

 We’re working on refillable, reusable packaging too – launching pilot programmes around the world to test viability, learn from results and refine our approach.